BLS007/ChristmasLights/README.md

 # ChristmasLights
-A string of christmnas lights with controls.
+A string of christmas lights with controls.